LearnOnDemandSystems/docs/lod/home.md

 ## Cloud

+* [**Cloud Slice Setup Guide**](/guides/cloud-slice/cloud-slice.md) - Comprehensive setup guide for configuring a Cloud Slice lab with Lab on Demand and Microsoft Azure or Amazon Web Services.

 * [**Amazon Web Services API Capabilities**](/lod/aws-capabilities.md) - A list of supported and planned support Amazon Web Services (AWS) APIs.
 Each service name has a link to the AWS API implementation documentation.
 Below the table is a brief description for each service name.

 * [**Azure Capacity Limitations**](/guides/cloud-slice/microsoft-azure/azure-capacity-limitations.md) - Azure resource capacity limitations, how to avoid them, and what to do if you run into capacity limitations with your Azure subsription.